Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

-We made use of config files as it is described above.
-Whenever an experiment runs, the hyperparameters in the hydra config file gets inserted to the model and the WandbLogger makes sure to save these hyperparameters in wandb.
-This way it is easy to see what hyperparameters a model training run had.
-It is easy to trace runs through wandb, where one can see the logged metrics along the parameters used under "Config" in run_name/Overview and other information such as who ran the model when and at what commit of our repository.
-To reproduce an experiment one would have to know which config file refers to that experiment (or potentially write one that with the configuration that needs to be reproduced) and run:
+We applied configuration files as described earlier.
+When an experiment is executed, the hyperparameters specified in the Hydra config file are inserted into the model.
+The WandbLogger ensures that these hyperparameters are saved in Wandb, allowing us to review the hyperparameters associated with a model training run easily.
+By checking Wandb, one can view the logged metrics alongside the parameters used, conveniently listed under 'Config' in the run_name/Overview section.
+Additional information, such as who ran the model, when, and at what commit of our repository., is also available.
+To replicate an experiment, one needs to identify the corresponding config file for a specific experiment and execute the following command:

 `python knd/train_model.py experiment=<name-of-experiement>`

+Alternatively, users can create a new config file with the necessary configuration settings.

 ### Question 14